Back to findings

 Snapshot 01

-Most young people plan to university or undertake other types of study or training when they finish school
+Most young people plan to go to university or undertake other types of study or training when they finish school

 Snapshot 01